smings/last-email-address-validator/README.txt

 * [Formidable Forms](https://wordpress.org/plugins/formidable/) tested up to 4.07.01 (300,000+ Installations)
 * [Kali Forms](https://wordpress.org/plugins/kali-forms/) tested up to 2.1.2 (30,000+ installations)

-which gives LEAV a current plugin reach of 15,330,000 potential use-cases for plugins.
-And this is not even counting every single WordPress installation.
+which gives LEAV a current plugin reach of 15,330,000+ WordPress installtions.
+And these numbers only cover the freely available plugin installtions from the plugin marketplace on WordPress.org/plugins.

-Additionally you can control whether you want to allow pingbacks & trackbacks.
+Additionally to the email validation and filter features, LEAV let's you control whether you want to allow pingbacks & trackbacks.
 Pingbacks and trackbacks unfortunately don't come with email addresses that could be validated
 * [WordPress Trackbacks](https://www.wpbeginner.com/beginners-guide/what-why-and-how-tos-of-trackbacks-and-pingbacks-in-wordpress/)